Team Semantics and Dependence logic (TEAMDEP)

 • Logicality and model classes, with Juliette Kennedy.
 Bulletin of Symbolic Logic 27(4), 385-414, 2021, Link.
 Available in arXiv.

 • Team Semantics and Independence Notions in Quantum Physics, with Samson Abramsky and Joni Puljujärvi.
-Preprint. arXiv.
+Bulletin of Symbolic Logic, 2025:1-58.
+Available in arXiv.

 • An atom's worth of anonymity.
 Logic Journal of the IGPL, November 2022.
 Available in arXiv.